frzleaf/begin/README.md

 # Begin

-Code to read at begin
+Codes to read at begin